ashin-coder/corona-help-bot/README.md

 ![websiteimage](https://user-images.githubusercontent.com/73836674/163588130-bf7eeacb-edc6-455e-832b-49e069cc0bf8.png)

 The Corona Help Bot is a simple and user-friendly web-based chatbot designed to provide accurate information and answer questions related to COVID-19.
 Developed using Microsoft Azure Bot Service, Azure QnA Maker, and Cognitive Services, this innovative chat service offers a seamless experience for users seeking reliable COVID-19 information.
-With its intelligent responses and vast knowledge base, the Corona Chat Bot ensures that users receive accurate and up-to-date information.
+With its intelligent responses and vast knowledge base, the Corona Help Bot ensures that users receive accurate and up-to-date information.
 The website is hosted on Azure using the feature of Azure Storage Accounts, guaranteeing a secure and efficient platform.
 Website.

 ## Features